 It’s quite intimidating to get your head around but it’s also crucial to running your business and getting it off the ground.

 To reduce the feeling of ‘accounting anxiety’, it’s helpful to familiarise yourself with some basic accounting terms.
 Once you get comfortable with these terms, you’ll start to feel more confident when talking about accountancy-related matters and looking for finance/loans to grow your small business.

 Here’s a glossary of 39 accounting terms every small business owner, sole trader and freelancer should be aware of.

 Keep this list saved in your bookmarks if you ever come across a term that you need to check up on:

 This is money you’re owed by clients or customers for any services and/or goods.

 Money that you owe clients, suppliers or utilities.
 Anyone that can provide you with a bill for services comes under this category.
 This is listed as “liabilities” on a balance sheet.

-These are expenses that have been built up but not yet recorded in the books.
+These are expenses that have built up but not yet recorded in the books.
 An example could be wages for employees.

 This is anything of value that is either tangible (physical) and intangible (non-physical) that belongs to your business.
 This includes office equipment, buildings and anything else that can be turned into money.